Stocks head lower over mixed signals on trade negotiations

 Trade negotiations between the world’s two largest economies have become the main focus for the market as the latest round of corporate earnings comes to a close.
 The broader market has been rallying for weeks and major indexes are still trading near record highs set on Friday.

-Energy stocks made some of the biggest declines.
-Exxon Mobil fell 1% and Chevron fell 1.4%.
+Technology stocks made some of the biggest declines in the early going.
+Broadcom fell 1.4% and Cisco fell 1%.

-Technology and industrial stocks also fell.
-Broadcom fell 1.4% and General Electric slipped 1.2%.
+Oil prices dipped 1% and weighed on energy stocks.
+Exxon Mobil fell 1.1% and Chevron fell 1.3%.

 Investors leaned toward safe-play holdings.
-Procter & Gamble and Coca-Cola both rose 1.2%.
+Procter & Gamble and Coca-Cola both rose just under 1%.
 Utilities and real estate companies also held up better than the rest of the market.

 European markets moved lower and Asian markets made gains.